uafgin/YouTubePlayList/README.md

 ## build

-first of all, build all the dependencies by:
+first of all build all the dependencies by:
 ```bash
 $ yarn build
 ```